Infomercial

-The Washington DC-based National Infomercial Marketing Association was formed in late 1990; by 1993 "it had more than 200" members committed to standards "with teeth".
+Washington, D.C.–based National Infomercial Marketing Association was formed in late 1990; by 1993, "it had more than 200" members committed to standards "with teeth".

 While the term "infomercial" was originally applied only to television advertising, it is now sometimes used to refer to any presentation (often on video) which presents a significant amount of information in an actual, or perceived, attempt to promote a point of view.
 When used this way, the term may be meant to carry an implication that the party making the communication or political speech is exaggerating truths or hiding important facts.

 The New York Times cited a professional in the field as saying that "infomercial companies tend to do well during recessions."

 Format

 The word "infomercial" is a portmanteau of the words "information" and "commercial".
 As in any other form of advertisement, the content is a commercial message designed to represent the viewpoints and to serve the interest of the sponsor.
 Infomercials are often made to closely resemble standard television programs.
-Some imitate talk shows and try to downplay the fact that the program is actually a commercial message.
+Some imitate talk shows and try to downplay the fact that the program is a commercial message.
 A few are developed around storylines and have been called "storymercials".
-However, most do not have specific television formats but craft different elements to tell what their creators hope is a compelling story about the product offered.
+However, most do not have specific TV formats but craft different elements to tell what their creators hope is a compelling story about the product offered.

 The term infomercial, by 2007, had come to refer to the format, even when used in a live presentation.